z33kz33k/mtg/README.md

       These include:
         * Aetherhub users and events
         * Archidekt folders and users
-        * Cardsrealm profiles and folders
+        * Cardsrealm profiles, folders and tournaments
         * Deckbox users and events
         * Deckstats users
         * Flexslot users